Mechworks-all-day/Ruins-Extended/README.md

-# Ruins-Extended
+# Ruins-Extended-Classic
-Alternative to Better Ruins with a wider variaty of effects.
+Increases ruins rate and adds a wider variaty of effects.
+A technical alternative to Better Ruins.